 Within two years of repayment of a loan, the Association capital bylaws require the conversion of any borrower's outstanding Class B to Class C stock.
 Class C stock has no voting rights except in a case where a new issuance of preferred stock has been submitted to stockholders affected by the preference.
 Redemption of Class C shares is made solely at the discretion of the Association's board of directors.
-At December 31, 2021, 2020, and 2019, the Association had no Class C stock.
+At December 31, 2022, 2021, and 2020, the Association had no Class C stock.

 All borrower stock is at-risk.
 As such, losses that result in impairment of capital stock or participation certificates shall be borne on a pro rata basis by all holders of Class B capital stock and participation certificates.
 In the event of liquidation of the Association, capital stock and participation certificates would be utilized as necessary to satisfy any remaining obligations in excess of the amounts realized on the sale or liquidation of assets.
-Any excess of the amounts realized on the sale or liquidation of assets over the Association's obligations to external parties and to the Bank would be distributed to the Association's stockholders.
+Any excess of the amounts realized on the sale or liquidation of assets over the Association's obligations to external parties and to the bank would be distributed to the Association's stockholders.

-Cooperative dividends may be paid on the capital stock and participation certificates of the Association, as the board of directors may determine by resolution, subject to capitalization requirements as defined by the FCA.
+Cooperative dividends are paid on the capital stock of the Association, as the board of directors may determine by resolution, subject to capitalization requirements as defined by the FCA.
 Amounts not distributed are retained as unallocated retained earnings.
-The following table provides information on the cooperative dividends declared in 2021, 2020, and 2019, respectively:
+The following table provides information on the cooperative dividends declared in 2022, 2021, and 2020, respectively:

 Consolidated Net Earnings Period Ended December 31: Date Declared Date to be Paid ed Cooperative Dividend

+2022 January 2023 March 2023 \$ 6,435,520

+Total 2022 Period \$ 6,435,520

 2021 January 2022 March 2022 \$ 4,319,303

 Total 2021 Period \$ 4,319,303

 2020 January 2021 March 2021 \$ 3,969,854

 Total 2020 Period \$ 3,969,854

-2019 January 2020 March 2020 \$ 3,834,972 ^a

-- Total 2019 Period \$ 3,834,972